 We do not charge texters.
 Billing by your mobile provider works just like texting a friend: standard text message rates may apply.

 WHAT HAPPENS WHEN A TEXTER IS IN IMMINENT RISK OF SUICIDE?

-In cases when a texter is in immediate danger of suicide or homicide, as determined by a risk assessment by the Crisis Counsellor and Supervisor, our first step is to try to work with the texter to form a safety plan.
+In cases when a texter is in immediate danger of suicide or homicide, as determined by a risk assessment by the Crisis Volunteer and Supervisor, our first step is to try to work with the texter to form a safety plan.
 If the texter is unable to plan for their own safety, the Supervisor may contact emergency services, who may dispatch somebody to check on your safety.